OpenRakis/Spice86/README.md

 Remember: if Ghidra displays SUBROUTINES, use the 'f' key to convert them into functions.
 The code generator only works with functions.

+Also, if you have any weird behaviour, make sure you have Java 17 and ONLY Java 17.
+That's how Ghidra likes it.

 ### Some screenshots
 Cryo dune: